Easter can be a wonderful Spring celebration, filled with family traditions. But, some of those traditions can be...uh... not so healthy.

 Get Organic Fruit Snacks – Instead of giving them little bags of jelly beans, why not get fruit snacks as well?
-Many of these also have a lot of sugar, so try to find the natural or organic varieties that don’t contain a lot of sugar or extra preservatives.
+Many of these also have a lot of sugar, so try to find the natural or organic varieties that contain less sugar and preservatives.

 Try Chocolate-Covered Fruit – If you want to give your kids chocolate, but in a healthier way, you can try making chocolate covered fruit.
 They are getting all the nutrition from the fruit you use and preventing them from having pure, solid chocolate at the same time.
 That little bit of chocolate covering banana slices or half of the strawberries really isn’t much as compared to that size of solid chocolate.

 Add More Non-Treat Items - Don’t underestimate the power of non-treat gifts!
 You probably fill up the basket with mostly candy and maybe a small toy or two.
 Why not switch it around?
-Have just one small type of candy, then have little books, stickers, or small inexpensive items in the basket.
-It is still fun for them to open, but you don’t have to worry about hundreds of grams of sugar.
+Have just one small type of candy, then load up the basket with other fun items: books, stickers, art supplies, card games, bubbles, jump rope, ball or other athletic gear, etc.

 Here are some ideas of items we have put in my son's basket in the past (affiliate links):